nico-zn/Operator-Manual/ops/flight-list.rst

 This page is a tool to follow your checks on the leg packages provided by your crews after flights.
 To validate one or several leg packages, click on the desired checkboxes and validate.

-.. note:: You can customize the list by clicking on “Manage views” in the side bar.
+.. note:: You can customize the list by clicking on **Manage views** in the side bar.

 Flight routing errors
 ---------------------